w32agobot/SKY130_SAR-ADC/openlane/README.md

 ### Modify the lib files, add your custom cell
 Copy the `ff` `ss` and `tt` library files from `/foss/pdk/sky130A/libs.ref/sky130_fd_sc_hd/lib/` to `/foss/designs/<PROJECT-NAME>/openlane/<CELL-NAME>/src/sky130/`.
 You need to add your custom-cell defines at the end of the file.
-To get the openlane-workflow running just copy one of the existing std-cells and update cell-name, ports, area.
-You can update cell timings in the future if neeed, but it is not necesary for GDSII generation since optimizations are not supported in this workflow anyways.
+To get the openlane-workflow running just copy one of the existing std-cells and update cell-name, ports, area, etc. You can update cell timings in the future if neeed, but it is not necessary for GDSII generation since optimizations are not supported in this workflow anyways.

 ## Openlane: RTL-GDSII config and workflow
 Openlane synthesizes the RTL file with the custom-cells treated as blackbox.
 The synthesized file is then parsed to floorplan-generation, placement, and routing.
 To get this going we have to use interactive-mode of flow.tcl and the config-file needs to be prepared properly.